bovrhovn/demo-azure-function-dynamics/README.md

-# demo-azure-function-dynamics
+# Demo Azure Functions with Dynamics

-Simple example for how to call Azure Function from Microsoft Dynamics.
+Simple example for how to call Azure Function from Microsoft Dynamics.You will need a working [Dynamics](https://dynamics.microsoft.com/en-us/) tenant.

+## Instructions
+TBD

+## CREDITS
+TBD